axibase/atsd/administration/migration/container.md

 [Install Oracle JDK 8](install-java-8.md#oracle-jdk) on the ATSD server as described.
 You need to be logged in as root to upgrade Java.

-Exit from the root session and re-login into the container as the 'axibase' user.
+Exit from the root session and re-login into the container as the `axibase` user.

 ```sh
 exit